bobdmv/Coding-Rules/C++/C++_Coding_Rules.md

 #define nb_colors  256 // Don't
 ```

 Try to avoid using macros to define constant primitives.
-It is better to use "constexpr" variables.
+It is better to use `constexpr` variables.

-### 1.5 Files
+### 1.5.
+Files

-Since most files usually contain a declaration or implementation of only one type, then name the files according to the "Types names" rule.
+Since most files usually contain a declaration or definition of only one type, then name the files according to the "Types names" rule.

 Use the following as file extensions:
-- .cpp - for files that contain implementations;
+- .cpp - for files that contain definitions;
 - .h - for files that contain a declarations;
-- .hpp - for header-only types which contain declaration and implementation in a single file.
+- .hpp - for header-only types which contain declarations and definitions in a single file.

 ## 2. Formatting